Kint

 }

-• Check that what we have is actually an ID.
-If it’s a random string we don’t need to waste time trying to get data from it, so we’ll just return.
+When we get a variable to parse, we first check that what we have is actually an ID.
+If it’s a random string we don’t need to waste time trying to get data from it, so we’ll just return the input value.

-• Make our “Base value” - this needs to contain information from the parent scope like the variable’s name, access path, depth, whether it’s public or private, etc.
+Make our BaseContext – this needs to contain information from the parent scope like the variable’s name, access path, depth, whether it’s public or private, etc.

 Yay!